longhorn/website/content/kb/troubleshooting-volume-filesystem-corruption.md

   - Check Longhorn manager pods log for system corruption error messages.
   > If the volume is not in an error state then the file system inside Longhorn volume may be corrupted by an external reason.
 2. Scale down the workload.
 3. Attach the volume to any node from the UI.

+> **Warning**
+>  When Filesystem Check (fsck) fixes errors, it modifies the filesystem metadata and brings the brought the filesystem to a consistent state.
+However, an incorrect fix might lead to unexpected data loss or more serious filesystem corruption.
+To mitigate the potential risk, we highly suggest that users take a snapshot of the corrupted filesystem before attempting any fix.
+In case of an accident, users can recover the volumes.

 4. SSH into the node.
 5. Find the block device corresponding to the Longhorn volume under /dev/longhorn/<volume-name>.
 6. Run `fsck` to fix the filesystem.
 7. Detach the volume from the UI.
-9. Scale up the workload.
+8. Scale up the workload.